Zen to Go Logo

 Image

-This is where lymphatic drainage massage comes in.
-Through very gentle, precise, and repetitive movements, a specialized therapist helps "unclog" and redirect the flow of lymph, that transparent liquid that transports waste and immune system cells.
+That’s where lymphatic drainage massage comes in.
+Through very gentle, precise, and repetitive movements, a specialized therapist helps to "unstick" and redirect the flow of lymph, that transparent liquid that transports waste and immune system cells.

-It is not a deep tissue massage; the pressure is so light that it feels almost like a rhythmic caress.
-Here, the key is not in strength but in the technique and knowledge of the body’s lymphatic pathways.
+It is not a deep muscle massage; the pressure is so light that it feels almost like a rhythmic caress.
+Here, the key is not strength, but technique and knowledge of the lymphatic pathways in the body.

-A little history and why it's so trendy
+A little history and why it is so trendy

-Although it is trendy today, this technique is not new.
-It was developed in 1932 by Danish physiotherapist Emil Vodder, who sought a way to improve lymph flow with very specific pressures.
-In Mexico, its popularity has skyrocketed, both in therapeutic and aesthetic fields, thanks to its incredible ability to reduce inflammation and fluid retention.
+Although it is trending today, this technique is not new.
+It was developed in 1932 by Danish physiotherapist Emil Vodder, who was looking for a way to improve lymphatic flow with very specific pressures.
+In Mexico, its popularity has skyrocketed, both in therapeutic and aesthetic areas, thanks to its incredible ability to reduce inflammation and fluid retention.

-From our experience at Zen to Go, we have seen how this therapy has become a favorite.
-Clients who spend many hours sitting or standing, people who are recovering from surgery (always with their doctor’s approval), or those simply looking for a natural detox find immediate relief.
+From our experience at Zen to Go, we’ve seen how this therapy has become a favorite.
+Clients who spend many hours sitting or standing, people in post-operative recovery (always with their doctor’s approval), or those simply looking for a natural detox find immediate relief.

 What our clients tell us the most is that they experience:

-• Immediate feeling of lightness: It's very noticeable in the legs, ankles, and abdomen.
+• Immediate feeling of lightness: It is noticeable in legs, ankles, and abdomen.

 • Visible reduction of swelling: The decongestive effect can be seen almost immediately.

-• Deep relaxation: The softness of the movements has a super calming effect on the nervous system.
+• Deep relaxation: The gentleness of the movements has a super calming effect on the nervous system.

-At the end of the day, lymphatic drainage massage is not just an aesthetic whim to feel less bloated; it is a powerful tool to support your body's natural cleaning processes.
-It’s a way to team up with your organism to function better, feeling revitalized from the inside out.
+At the end of the day, lymphatic drainage massage is not just an aesthetic whim to feel less bloated; it is a powerful tool to support your body’s natural cleansing processes.
+It’s a way to team up with your organism to help it function better, leaving you feeling revitalized from the inside out.

 Myths vs. realities of lymphatic drainage